huaweicloud/terraform-provider-huaweicloud/docs/resources/servicestage_application.md

 * `description` - (Optional, String) Specifies the application description.
   The description can contain a maximum of `128` characters.

-* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise projcet ID to which the application belongs.
+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID to which the application belongs.
 Changing this will create a new resource.

 * `environment` - (Optional, List) Specifies the configurations of the environment variables.